RedBlazerFlame/element-builder/README.md

               "type":/*The type of the element, as a String(ex. "element","compound","mixture",etc...)*/,
-              "color":/*OPTIONAL: The background color of the element, as a String (supports linear-gradient() and radial-gradient())*/, "textColor":/*OPTIONAL: The text color of the element, as a String (does not support linear-gradient() or radial-gradient()*/, "equation":/*An array of arrays containing all possible equations*/ }
+              "color":/*OPTIONAL: The background color of the element, as a String (supports linear-gradient() and radial-gradient())*/, "textColor":/*OPTIONAL: The text color of the element, as a String (does not support linear-gradient() or radial-gradient()*/, "equation":/*An array of arrays containing all possible equations OR the string "none" (which represents a basic element, which the user starts with)*/
+            }
 ```